A Bok Spot - Assisting with Virtual Learning

 With 50% of the school children in the country unable to access the internet and/or a device, my response to virtual learning was, “it ain’t gonna work.”
 But sitting around and doing nothing was, well, unacceptable.
 After consultation with Joan Cooney (who oversees our Get Kids to School program), Fr.
 Colin (who lives with me and ministers in our Franciscan mission), and Cornerstone, our immediate thought was to try and get internet hot spots in various places around the community.
 And thus, the Bok Spot was born.

 The first effort was at St. Anthony’s Kitchen, using a little MiFi device that allowed 15 kids access to the internet.
 At the same time, Fr.
 Colin opened a Bok Spot at his church in Revival.
 The situation at The Kitchen was not conducive to learning, so now the kids get some breakfast at The Kitchen, board our bus, and head to our church hall where the internet, tablets, and some volunteers are waiting.
-In mid-morning there is recess.
-Drinks and cookies are served, and football (soccer) is played.
+In midmorning there is recess.
+Drinks and cookies are served, football (soccer) is played, and thanks to volunteer Rochelle, yoga was introduced and received with great enthusiasm.
+The kids even had me join in!
 When classes end at noon, the kids board the bus again and head back to The Kitchen where lunch awaits them.

 Click here to read letters to Fr.
-Jim written by the grateful kids benefitting from the Bok Spots.
+Jim written by the grateful kids benefiting from the Bok Spots.

 Learn more about Bok Spots in this video with Fr.
 Colin King.